turingsoul/CashFlowManager/README.md

     cash flow information will be display by two method.table and chart.

   4.report generation
-    on windows,run the run.bat ,you can start the node server.activate the generation function.
+    on windows,run the "run.bat" ,you can start the node server.activate the generate function.

   5.cashFlow CRUD